jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ### 144 Proceedings not invalid because of defect in appointment
 (1) This section applies to a complaints assessment committee, and the Tribunal.
 (2) No act or proceeding of a body to which this section applies, or of a person acting as a member of a body to which this section applies, is invalid because—
-  (a) there was a defect in the appointment of a person acting as a member of the body, or (b) a person acting as a member of the body was incapable of being, or had ceased to be, a member of it.
+  (a) there was a defect in the appointment of a person acting as a member of the body; or (b) a person acting as a member of the body was incapable of being, or had ceased to be, a member of it.

 ### 145 Notice and service of documents